 DISCLAIMERS EVERYWHERE: Once again, I KNOW the insurance industry.
 I know huge companies have to be very careful with their claims.
 But it takes away from the message when there are **** everywhere.
 Every time they said something positive, they had to back it up with a disclaimer.

 And even worse?
 They offer 50% savings with discounts and then put a big disclaimer that this varies from state to state.

 Better choice?
 Avoid the situation all together.
 Don’t write anything you have to back up with reports.
 And be specific to your market.
 If a discount isn’t available in your state, don’t mention it to a prospect who lives there.

 LACK OF TARGETED MARKETING: I see this a lot from captive agents.
 Big companies tend to offer agents discounted rates to send bulk mail to an entire area.
 And I’m sure it is effective on a BIG scale.
 (Hey, they are #1 for a reason!)

 But if you’re a small agency, independent, or don’t have a huge direct mail budget…it’s not a great strategy.

 Better choice?
 Target a specific list of people with a specific message.
 Like in our earlier example…send a letter only to parents of teen drivers.
 Or a letter to homeowners with a house worth over $200,000 and a boat.
 Talk to their individual needs, show how you can solve their problem, and you’ll see better results.
 Even better, start out using direct mail towards your own current clients in order to multi-line.
 It will give you a higher conversion rate, more profit, and some time to practice your direct mail skills.

 Want help?
-Join the Insurance Marketing System and get access to a sample postcard, phone script, and email follow up for an auto cross sell to current clients and a life insurance prospecting piece!
+Join Mega Posts and get access to a sample postcard, phone script, and email follow up for an auto cross sell to current clients and a life insurance prospecting piece!
 Click here to join today.